 I've got my neander bench base almost built, hurrah!, just need to bolt the stretchers to the legs.
 (Common knock-down construction: 10mm hole through leg into stretcher end grain, with a perpendicular hole in the stretcher to take a nut (tapped pieces of 8x18x35mm steel)).

-Anyway, how do I make sure I drill this long leg-and-stretcher hole
+Anyway, how do I make sure I drill this long leg-and-stretcher hole straight?

-eye and using a long twist drill straight through from the leg in one go is sufficient?
+Or is this simpler than I'm making it and that actually judging it by eye and using a long twist drill straight through from the leg in one go is sufficient?

 Insights gratefully received :)